 Diners might find dishes like mortadella mousse, made with local pork and ricotta and Parmesan from nearby Klondike Valley Creamery.
 Or goat merguez Scotch eggs, made with Tr’ondek Hwëch’in farm eggs encased in goat merguez sausage.
 (Dawson City is situated on the land of the Tr’ondek Hwëch’in First Nation.)
 And they can pick up charcuterie, sausages, bacon and more of Jordan’s handiwork in the shop on-site as well.

-Next for her and the team is to do more with what they have by building up Bonton’s preservation program—“not just meat preservation through our salamis but doing way more fermenting, pickling and storing of things,” she says.
+Next for her and the team is to do more with what they have by building up Bonton and Company’s preservation program—“not just meat preservation through our salamis but doing way more fermenting, pickling and storing of things,” she says.

 The restaurant is open for three meals a day, and the menu changes weekly.
-That’s in part because what’s in season can change quickly in Dawson City— it sits roughly 250 kilometres south of the Arctic Circle.
-It’s also because it’s one of the few eateries open year-round in the small city.
+That’s partly because what’s in season can quickly change in Dawson City.
+It sits roughly 250 kilometres south of the Arctic Circle.
+Bonton and Company is also one of the few eateries open year-round in the small city.
 She doesn’t want people to get tired of the same few dishes.

 “Our chefs, too, would get bored making the same thing day in, day out,” she says.
 Learning and innovation are motivators for both Jordan and her staff of 14— both out of necessity and because they’re up for the challenge.